-The Break O'Day Trails Collective Inc. "The Collective" was established in September 2019 to support the management of the St Helens MTB Trail Network.
+The Break O'Day Trails Collective Inc. "The Collective" was established in September 2019 to support the management the St Helens MTB Trail Network.
 Into the future, it may have the capacity to include all trails, e.g. walking, cycling and more MTB trails.

-The operational phase of trail management has a number of roles/functions/duties that need to be fulfilled by The Collective and other agencies such as Break O'Day Council, in order to ensure the trail network is fully activated and operating at its maximum potential.
+The operational phase of trail management has a number of roles/functions/duties that need to be fulfilled by The Collective and other agencies such as Parks and Wildlife Services and the Break O'Day Council, in order to ensure the trail network is fully activated and operating at its maximum potential.

 The operation phase includes maintenance, activation and management and the ongoing development of the trail network.
 The trail network needs to continue to evolve with new product and experiences to encourage people to keep returning.
-Community, including local businesses need to take a future leading role in the network and project moving forward.
+Community, including the business community will need to take a future leading role in the network moving forward as the project moves forward.